ithemes/iThemes-Security/readme.txt

 * Yes.

 = Can I help? =
 * Of course!
 I am in constant need of testers and I would be more than happy to add the right contributor.
-In addition, I could always use help with translations for internationalization.
+In addition, I could always use help with translations for internationalization. <a href="http://bit51.com/contributing-to-better-wp-security/">For more information on contributing to Better WP Security visit Bit51</a>.

 = Will this break my site? =
 * It is possible that something will break.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!